Will County to pay $2.75 million in settlement over 2022 officer-involved fatal shooting

 Will County Sheriff’s Office in Joliet on Monday, Feb.
 3, 2025 in Joliet.

-Will County government will pay $2.75 million for the dismissal of a federal lawsuit involving a sheriff’s lieutenant who was not charged over the fatal shooting of an unarmed man who initially took hostages at a bank.
+The Will County government will pay $2.75 million for the dismissal of a federal lawsuit involving a sheriff’s lieutenant who was not charged over the fatal shooting of an unarmed man who initially took hostages at a bank.

-The lawsuit filed by the family of Gregory Walker, 65, of Crest Hill, who surrendered to the police and was mortally wounded when Will County Sheriff’s Lt.
+The lawsuit was filed by the family of Gregory Walker, 65, of Crest Hill, who surrendered to police and was mortally wounded when Will County Sheriff’s Lt.
 John Allen shot him in the chest with a rifle.

 A copy of the settlement agreement was obtained by The Herald-News in response to a Freedom of Information Act request.